symmetry-mag/style-guide/docs/writing-about-people-with-dignity.md

 After two swimmers achieved historic firsts at the Olympics&mdash;Michael Phelps for earning a record number of gold medals and Simone Manuel for being the first African American woman in the sport to win an individual gold&mdash;a San Jose newspaper used the headline: “Michael Phelps shares historic night with African American.”
 After complaints that the headline unfairly erased Manuel, the paper changed it to: “Olympics: Stanford’s Simone Manuel and Michael Phelps make history.”

-## portrayal

-Yin defines *portrayal* as “how we present and describe people.”
-Prioritize being specific in your descriptions rather than generalizing.

-For example, reconsider using the phrase "people of color" when you really mean "Black people."
-Think twice about how something will affect "LGBT+ people" when you aren't actually considering how it will affect people who are trans.

 ## framing

 Yin defines *framing* as “how we assign interpretations and conclusions.”
 Yin writes: “Consider these words: Sound vs. noise.
 Plant vs. weed.
 Religion vs. cult.
 We can infuse judgment into any description by selecting judge-y words, but often, judge-y words were selected due to an underlying racial bias [this also applies to other types of bias] about people’s nature and their motivations, and this affects how the whole event is framed.”